MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-netezza.md

 ---
-title: "Analytics solutions for Netezza"
+title: Analytics solutions and migration planning for Netezza
-description: Use the Cloud Adoption Framework for Azure to learn about analytic solutions with Netezza.
+description: Use the Cloud Adoption Framework for Azure to learn about analytics solutions for Netezza and migrating to Azure Synapse Analytics.
 author: v-hanki
 ms.author: brblanch
 ms.date: 07/14/2020